This file is part of the Fuzion language implementation.

 highest_bit_diff uint := highest_bit - divisor.highest_bit

-shift := if thiz -! (divisor << highest_bit_diff) then highest_bit_diff else highest_bit_diff-uint.one
+shift := if uint.this -! (divisor << highest_bit_diff) then highest_bit_diff else highest_bit_diff-uint.one

-remainder := thiz - (divisor << shift)
+remainder := uint.this - (divisor << shift)

-(q,rem) := remainder.divide_with_remainder divisor
+(q, rem) := remainder.divide_with_remainder divisor

 ((uint.one << shift) + q, rem)